Step-by-Step Guide to Family Day Long Weekend

 Step 1: Choose your adventure

-Stop by on Family Day (Monday, February 17) and enjoy 50% off general admission.
+Prebook your mining adventure online and enjoy 50% off general admission from February 17-20.
 Explore the authentic haulage tunnel on an underground tour, strike it rich at the gold panning pavilion and experience what life was like at Britannia Mine.

-Drive 20 minutes north of Squamish for a day of cross country skiing or snowshoeing as a family.
-Special pricing is available on Monday, January 17 and there will be plenty of hot chocolate for kids!
+Drive 25 minutes north of Squamish for a day of cross country skiing, snowshoeing or tobogganing as a family.

 Step 2: Choose another (free) adventure

 - Ride at the SORCA Mountain Bike Skills Park